iAmWaris97/todo-unit-test/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do list: add & remove
+# To Do list: Unit test

-> ToDo list to add remove or update a task!
+> In this repo I am testing the TODO list project using jest automatic testing tool!

 ![Project Screenshot](./project-snapshot.PNG "Capstone")

-I have implemented CRUD operations in this TODO list app.
+I have implemented CRUD operations in this TODO list app, and here I am implementing the unit test for the same.

 ## Built With